Version 2.0.3 Spring ’20

 Raise Cases via Provar Desktop

-We have transitioned recently to a new customer support platform via the Provar Success Community.
+We have transitioned recently to a new customer support platform via the Provar Success Portal.
 With this release, we have updated our in-tool bug reporting so that you can raise a success case and attach files from right within Provar Desktop.
 Cases raised via this method will be visible to you when you log into the Success Community so you can monitor case progress.
 They will also trigger case email notifications in the same way as if you raised the case in the Community.

 From the top navigation of Provar Desktop, click Help and then Report Bug or Enhancement in Provar and follow the prompts on the screen.
 The first time you use this feature you will need to enter your Success Community login details.
 These can be accessed at any time by clicking the Connect to Customer Community button.